Basis-Independent Spectral Methods for Non-linear Optical Response in Arbitrary Tight-binding Models: Introduction

 This paper is structured as follows.
 In \hyperref[Section II]{Section II}, we introduce the Keldysh formalism to show how the current will be calculated and define the fundamental mathematical objects of our calculations. \hyperref[Section III]{Section III} applies the perturbation procedure to a tight-binding model.
 The electromagnetic field is added through the Peierls Substitution.
 Then, a diagrammatic procedure is developed in order to deal with the large number of non-trivial contributions to the conductivity in each order. \hyperref[Section IV]{Section IV} explains how to use a Chebyshev expansion of the operators in the previous expression in order to be used with spectral methods.
 This provides the full formula that may be directly implemented numerically.
 Finally, in \hyperref[Section V]{Section V} we apply the formalism developed in the previous sections to several different systems.
-We start by comparing with known results obtained by $\boldsymbol{k}$-space integration \citep{passos2018nonlinear,PhysRevB.96.035431} of the nonlinear optical conductivity of hexagonal Boron Nitride.
+We start by comparing with known results obtained by $\boldsymbol{k}$-space integration \citep{PhysRevB.96.035431,passosNonlinearOpticalResponses2018} of the nonlinear optical conductivity of gapped graphene.
+We focus solely on the intrinsic contribution of the crystal to the optical conductivity, disregarding any excitonic effects.
 Then, we add some disorder to the system and show that our method gives the expected result.
 Finally, the numerical efficiency and convergence of our method is assessed.